 Every incoming student must submit the following forms by June 1st:

-- Medical History Form [paper – download and print form; complete, sign, and mail it back to us]
+- Medical History Form [paper – download and print form; complete, sign, and UPLOAD to Medicat Patient Portal]

-- Health Insurance Information Form [paper ‐ photocopy the front and back of the student’s insurance card, tape those copies to the printed form, and mail the form to us]
+- Health Insurance Information Form [paper ‐ photocopy the front and back of the student’s insurance card, tape those copies to the printed form, and UPLOAD to Medicat Patient Portal]

-- Physical Examination and Immunization Record [paper – download and print the form, have a physician complete and sign it, and mail it to us]
+- Physical Examination and Immunization Record [paper – download and print the form, have a physician complete and sign it, and UPLOAD to Medicat Patient Portal]

 If you have any questions or concerns about the state of TN immunization requirements please click here.